-When a defendant pleads guilty or nolo contendere (no contest), having chosen to waive the right to take his or her case to trial, appeal rights are limited.
-Specifically, s.
-924.06(3), F.S., provides: "[a] defendant who pleads quilty with no express reservation of the right to appeal a legally dispositive issue, or a defendant who pleads noto contendere with no express reservation of the right to appeal a legally dispositive issue, shall have no right to direct appeal."
+When a defendant pleads guilty or nolo contendere (no contest), having elected not to take his or her case to trial, appeal rights are limited.
+Section 924.07(3), F.S., states: "A defendant who pleads guilty with no express reservation of the right to appeal a legally dispositive issue, or a defendant who pleads nolo contendere with no express reservation of the right to appeal a legally dispositive issue, shall have no right to direct appeal."

 In Robinson v.
-State, 20 the Florida Supreme Court was asked to review the constitutionality of the foregoing statutory language.
-The court upheld the statute as applied in the Robinson case, making it clear that once a defendant pleads guilty the only issues that may be appealed are actions that took place contemporaneous with the plea.
-The court stated: "[t]here is an exclusive and limited class of issues which occur contemporaneously with the entry of the plea that may be the proper subject of an appeal.
+State, 373 So.2d 898 (Fla.
+1979), the Court was asked to review the constitutionality of the foregoing statutory language.
+The Court upheld the statute as applied in the Robinson case, making it clear that once a defendant pleads guilty the only issues that may be appealed are actions that took place contemporaneous with the plea.
+The Court stated: "There is an exclusive and limited class of issues which occur contemporaneously with the entry of the plea that may be the proper subject of an appeal.
 To our knowledge, they would include only the following: (1) subject matter jurisdiction, (2) the illegality of the sentence, (3) the failure of the government to abide by the plea agreement, and (4) the voluntary and intelligent character of the plea."
 These principles continue to control.

-Section 924.051(4), F.S., enacted as part of the Criminal Appeal Reform Act of 1996, provides that "[i]f a defendant pleads nolo contendere without expressly reserving the right to appeal a legally dispositive issue, or if a defendant pleads guilty without expressly reserving the right to appeal a legally
+Section 924.051(4), F.S., enacted as part of the Criminal Appeal Reform Act of 1996, states: "(4) If a defendant pleads nolo contendere without expressly reserving the right to appeal a legally dispositive issue, or if a defendant pleads guilty without expressly reserving the right to appeal a legally dispositive issue, the defendant may not appeal the judgment or sentence."
+The Florida Supreme Court was asked to review this statute in Leonard v.
+State, 760 So.2d 114 (Fla.
+2000), and noting its similarity to the statute reviewed in Robinson, found that the enactment of that statute basically codified the rule in Robinson.

-14 See Fla.
-R. CRIM.
-P. 3.850(d).